Daniel-Singer/Daniel-Singer/README.md

 ### I am currently learning

-* Getting to know Vanilla Node.js better.
-See behind the scenes of Express
+* More Vanilla Node.js to see behind the scenes of Express
-* Learning new things about Javascript.
-Thats never gonna end
+* More Javascript.
+Cause there is always something to learn
-* Getting to know React better
+* A deeper understanding of React
+*
 ### Goals

 * Getting to know more people in the community